-

 If a landlord wants to end a tenancy because of rent arrears and the tenant has been renting the property for more than 6 months then the 6-step process set out below must be followed.

-6 step process for landlords and tenants in rent arrears
+6-step process for landlords and tenants in a rent arrears

 Where a tenant has fallen into rent arrears, they should contact their landlord to see if the issue can be resolved or a mutually satisfactory agreement can be reached.

-Please see further information and examples of agreement templates to aid tenants and landlords in reaching their own payment plans in the Downloads at the bottom of this page or on the Sample Notices of Termination page.
+Please see further information and examples of agreement templates to aid tenants and landlords in reaching their own payment plans here.

 If it is not possible to resolve the issue of arrears, the landlord can proceed to serve a written rent arrears warning notice to give the tenant a minimum of 28 days to pay the rent arrears.